 The most common hair loss conditions – Male Pattern Baldness and Female Pattern Hair Loss – are caused by a sensitivity to DHT.
 It binds to the follicles from the crown of the head to the hairline and gradually crushes them; with each hair growth cycle, the hair shafts become finer until hair stops growing all together.

 Men aged 18 and over who are medically suitable can take a finasteride 1mg tablet, which acts as a DHT-blocker, but this cannot be used by women.
-There are various hair loss treatment options available to both men and women, however, which can be tailored to their precise condition.
+There are various hair loss treatment options available to both men and women, however, which have been clinically-proven for androgenetic alopecia.

 A lot of research has revealed why many people lose their hair, but scientists are continuing to explore how hair loss can be halted and reversed.
 Enter the dog.